mateusjunges/laravel-kafka/README.md

 });
 ```

-Or, using a invokable class:
+Or, using an invokable class:

 ```php
 class Handler